Stores

 valeur initiale du store, le deuxième argument est le même que le deuxième argument de

-import { function readable<T>(value?: T | undefined, start?: StartStopNotifier<T> | undefined): Readable<T>
+import { function readable<T>(value?: T | undefined, start?: StartStopNotifier<T> | undefined): Readable<T>Creates a Readable store that allows reading by subscription.

 readable } from 'svelte/store';

-time = readable<Date>(value?: Date | undefined, start?: StartStopNotifier<Date> | undefined): Readable<Date>
+const const time: Readable<Date>time = readable<Date>(value?: Date | undefined, start?: StartStopNotifier<Date> | undefined): Readable<Date>Creates a Readable store that allows reading by subscription.

 readable(new var Date: DateConstructor